Published at

 The Future of AI is Connected

-The Model Context Protocol represents a massive leap forward in how we interact with Artificial Intelligence.
-We are moving away from treating AI as a highly intelligent encyclopedia, and moving toward treating AI as an integrated teammate that sits securely within our own digital environment.
+The Model Context Protocol is a significant step forward in how AI applications connect to external context.
+We are moving away from treating AI as a highly intelligent encyclopedia, and moving toward treating AI as an integrated teammate that sits within our own digital environment.

 By providing a universal standard for context, MCP lowers the barrier to entry for developers and vastly improves the user experience for everyone else.
 Whether you are a programmer trying to debug local code, a financial analyst querying secure spreadsheets, or a writer looking to organize thousands of local notes, MCP is the bridge that finally connects your AI to your world.